ljpatrick/marxpaint/docs/README.txt

                               Tux Paint allows inputting characters in
                               different languages.
 Most Latin characters
-                              (A-Z, n, e, etc.) can by entered directly.
+                              (A-Z, ñ, è, etc.) can by entered directly.
 Some languages require that Tux Paint be switched into an alternate input mode before entering, and some characters must be composed using